 Have you ever had your computer crash beyond repair?
 When this happens, the natural response is to purchase a new one, but what happens to your important software?
 You downloaded your software years ago, and you have no clue what the product key is.

 Product keys are what technology companies employ to inhibit the theft of their products.
 To help get you up and running again, we have compiled a list of the best product key finders available right now.

-Belarc Advisor is overkill when it comes to finding product keys, but that’s not necessarily a bad thing.
-The comprehensive freeware utility is an industrious system information tool that will quickly pull together a summary of your system’s hardware and software, providing you with a detailed report that includes your various information about your machine’s RAM, processor, and circuit board, among other things.
-It also includes a list of software licenses for Microsoft Office, Windows, antivirus programs, and heaps of other applications and software installed on your system.
-Despite being more than just a key finder, the program leaves a relatively small footprint on your computer and is also one of the few key finders on are list that’s compatible with Windows 8 and still actively in development.
+Belarc Advisor is overkill for finding product keys, but that’s not necessarily a bad thing.
+The comprehensive utility is an industrious system information tool that will quickly pull together a summary of your system’s hardware and software, providing you with a detailed report that includes various information about your machine’s RAM, processor, motherboard, and other hardware components.